Mehsana: Places of worship

-Public amenities
+Infrastructure

 Para Lake, officially Swami Vivekanand Lake, was excavated during the Gaekwad rule.
 It was redeveloped and opened in 2019.
 Nagalpur Lake is proposed for development as a public space.
 There are nine gardens in the city including Parashuram Play Ground, Arvind Baug and Biladi Baug (Mahatma Gandhi garden).
 Sardar Patel Stadium is a multi-purpose stadium with capacity of 3000 people.
 Atal Sports Centre was built at the cost of ₹6.65 crore and opened in April 2022.
-It houses sports facilities and swimming pool.
-Vanikar Club is also there.
+It houses sports facilities, a gym and a swimming pool.
+Vanikar Club was established in 1904.

+Sardar Patel Underpass at Modhera Circle on the state highway was built at the cost of ₹147 crore and was opened in July 2022.
+It is 927 m-long, the longest underpass in state.

+As a railway line passes in the middle of the city, the city is divided in the old city (Mehsana-1) and the Highway area (Mehsana-2).
+These two divisions are connected by two railway underpasses; Gopi Nala and Bhammaria Nala; and a railway overbridge at Visnagar Link Road.
+The third underpass is approved in 2025 connecting Prajapati Vadi on T B Road and Brahmaninagar which will cost ₹36.25 crore.

 Economy

 Industries

 Mehsana has dairy, agriculture and road-equipment based industry.
 It also has oil and natural gas production fields and various small- and medium-size industries.
 The banking and finance sectors have nationalised, cooperative, and private sector banks.
 Many large and small road-equipment industries are established in Mehsana-Dediyasan Gujarat Industrial Development Corporation (GIDC).

 Dairy

 The city is known for its local Mehsani breed of buffaloes.

 The Mehsana District Cooperative Milk Producer's Union, popularly known as Dudhsagar Dairy, is a member of the state-level Gujarat Cooperative Milk Marketing Federation and the largest dairy in Asia, processing on average 1.41 million kilograms of milk each day.
 It has established a network for procuring milk from 4,500,000 milk producers through 1,150 village milk cooperatives.